hkusu/slack-integration/README.md

 # Slack Integration

-This Action sends pull request and issue events to your Slack channel.
+This Action sends pull request and issue event messages to your Slack channel.
 This is useful in environments where [official integration](https://github.com/integrations/slack) is not available, such as Slack Enterprise Grid.

 <img src="./doc/image1.png" width="550">